Nuclear receptor 4A2: Structure

+Function

+Dopaminergic development

 This protein is thought to be critical to development of the dopaminergic phenotype in the midbrain, as mice without NR4A2 are lacking expression of this phenotype.
 This is further confirmed by studies showing that forced NR4A2 expression in naïve precursor cells leads to complete dopaminergic phenotype gene expression.

 While NR4A2 is a key protein in inducing this phenotype, there are other factors required, as expressing NR4A2 in isolation fails to produce it.
 One of these suggested factors is winged-helix transcription factor 2 (Foxa2).
 Studies have found these two factors to be within the same region of developing dopaminergic neurons, and both were required to have expression for the dopaminergic phenotype.